danielsaidi/SwiftUIKit/Readmes/Views.md

 This view takes an optional model and either displays a view for the model when it's not `nil` else an `EmptyView`.

+## SimplePicker

+This view renders a simple list of buttons that can be used to pick a single option in a list of available options.

+## SimpleMultiPicker

+This view renders a simple list of buttons that can be used to pick multiple options in a list of available options.

 ## UIViewWrapper

 This view makes it easy to wrap a `UIKit` view to make it possible to use it in SwiftUI.